jasonburk/HemisphericViews/weblog/Episodes/Episode 001/Episode 001 - Transcript.md

 Or maybe we've read it on a tech blog or site
 But we've identified a problem that has to be fixed and then we go and explore it ourselves Apply it work out the way that works for us and then bang we found our solution.
-Whereas the unwitting victim of the recommendations of the suggestion never explored that problem.
-It wasn't an issue for them.
-You've come along and just said, "Yeah, have I got a solution for you?"
-So you're sort of an unwelcome salesperson in a way.
-So I'm always trying to think, "How can I be more self-aware in that sense and not be that annoying guy?"
-Even if it comes from a good place.
+Whereas the unwitting Victim of the of the recommendations of the suggestion never explored that problem.
+It wasn't an issue for them You've come along and just said yeah, have I got a solution for you?
+So you're sort of an unwelcome salesperson in a way
+So I I always trying to think how can I be more self-aware in that sense and not be that annoying guy?
-The computer fan guy at the computer store.
-That's who we actually are.
-I just realized that's terrible.
-No, say it ain't so.
+Even if it comes from a good place the fan the computer fan guy at the computer store.
+That's who we actually are I just realized that's terrible say that you know
 So is that I think just about wrap us up for today.
 Is there anything else you two wanted to talk about?
-I guess we should go over our sponsors which are Casper, Squarespace and Linode.
-I want to thank them.
-It's not Linode is it?
-Oh shoot is it?
-I gotta read the copy.
-Oh damn it no I think you're right it's Linode.
-What we do need to promote though, forget the sponsors, we need to promote our own site and we have gone all out, well Jason went all out, and we have got a website, We got inline players you can get you want to listen to this podcast you can do it hemispheric views.com That gets you all the information you need
+I I guess we should go over our sponsors which are Casper Squarespace and Linode I want to thank them.
+Oh shoot is it I gotta read the copy.
+What we do need to promote though forget the sponsors we need to promote our own site and we have gone all out well Jason went all out and we have got it we got a website we got.
+Inline players you can get you want to listen to this podcast you can do it hemispheric views calm that gets you all the information you need.
-Right there listen enjoy subscribe tell your friends Apple podcasts Castro Google podcasts overcast pocket casts RSS Spotify
+Right there listen enjoy subscribe tell your friends apple podcast Castro Google podcast overcast pocket cast RSS Spotify.
-Probably 15 other ones at this point.
-This is the most over engineered podcast For you episode one that you will ever come across and I think for that I think we should all give ourselves a little round of applause because the back end is humming.
+Probably 15 other ones at this point this is the most over engineered podcast.
+For you episode one that you will ever come across and I think for that I think we should all give ourselves a little round of applause because the back end is humming.
 Now we just need the content foundations of that.
-I can subscribe is that it is that this is that where we do that I think so tell your friends tell your friends go to go to that person don't tell them that only focus tell them about hemispheric views this amazing new podcast. coming to you fortnightly that's bi-weekly for Americans and listen and enjoy.
+I can subscribe is that it is that this is that where we do that I think I tell your friends tell your friends go to go to that person don't tell them that only focus tell them about hemispheric views this amazing new podcast. coming to you fortnightly that's bi-weekly for Americans and listen and enjoy.
 But Andrew I have a question is it free?
 Yes it is.